mc7721/salesforce/README.md

 # SalesForce API Definitions
-This is a working repository for SalesForce API definitions, providing machine readable artifacts that can be used to work with their REST API.
+This is a working repository for SalesForce API definitions, providing machine readable artifacts that can be used to work with their REST API--helping streamling your integration with the very powerful API.

 - [Documentation](https://documenter.getpostman.com/view/35240/SVzua1S6?version=latest)
 - [Postman Collection](https://www.getpostman.com/collections/baaafb7925fba6aa999b)